-This workshop is focused on the Energetic Macroscopic Representation (EMR) methodology for modelling and control of complex electromechanical systems.
+This summer school is focused on the Energetic Macroscopic Representation (EMR) methodology for modelling and control of complex electromechanical systems.

 EMR is a graphical formalism that was introduced in 2000 to describe complex electromechanical systems.
 EMR has since been extended to complex multi-physical systems (thermal science, electrochemistry, fluid mechanics …).
 EMR is based on the action-reaction principle to organize the interconnection of models of sub-systems according to the physical causality (i.e. integral causality).
 This description highlights energetic properties of the system (energy accumulation, conversion and distribution).
 Moreover, an inversion-based control can be systematically deduced from EMR using specific inversion rules.